krischerven/scarlatti/how-do-I.md

 ## Wipe the Information (Wikipedia) cache
 **keywords:** sections, sidebar, information, wikipedia, cache,

+## Open the source of a track in a web browser
+**keywords:** source, video, audio, web
+Right click the track and select Others > Open source URL

 Right-click on the Information section in the sidebar and click "Wipe Cache".